-A prescription for ageing - everyone should enjoy a good later life, including good health, financial security, social connection and perhaps a purpose.
+A book prescription for ageing - everyone should enjoy a good later life, including good health, financial security, social connection and perhaps a purpose.
+These books on ageing bring hope and inspiration for those entering later life or for caretakers who are looking after the elderly.

 The Art of Aging, A Doctor's Prescription for Well-Being (Non-fiction) by Sherwin B. Nulan